- A cryptocurrency exchange is a marketplace where traders come together to buy and sell digital assets at specific prices.

+A bid-ask, or bid-offer, spread is the difference between the lowest-quoted ask and the highest-quoted bid.
 Why does the bid-ask spread exist?
-Recall the example above, when the user bought 4 BTC at market, he had to buy the BTC on offer at the prices other traders had specified.
-If that same user had instead placed a limit order to buy 4 BTC at $5,885.21, he might have been able to buy BTC.
+Recall the example above, when the user bought 4 BTC at market: They had to buy the BTC on offer at the price that other traders had specified.
+If that same user had instead placed a limit order to buy 4 BTC, they might have specified a lower price at which to buy BTC.

 We can see that market orders are used by traders who demand immediate liquidity, paying the difference between the bid and ask price.
 Thus, the bid-ask spread represents the price of liquidity.
-In financial markets, using a market order is called ‘crossing the spread.’
+In financial markets, using a market order is called ‘crossing the spread’.

-Market Makers vs. Takers
+Market Makers vs Takers